-Kelly serves as the Chief Information Officer at NAVSO where she is responsible for communications, technology, strategy development and execution.
-Formerly the Chief Operating Officer of Warrior Gateway, she is passionate about continuing to serve to the military community.
+Kelly is the Chief Operating Officer where she is responsible for the team, programs, communications, technology, strategy development and execution.
+Formerly the Chief Operating Officer of Warrior Gateway, she is passionate about continuing to serve the military community.
 Kelly graduated from Villanova University with a Bachelor of Arts and was commissioned as a Surface Warfare Officer through the Naval Reserve Officer Training Corps.
-She reported to USS Antietam (CG 54) as the Communications Officer followed by the USS Cleveland (LPD 7) as the Navigator/Administrative Officer, both home ported in San Diego, California.
+She reported to USS Antietam (CG 54) as the Communications Officer followed by the USS Cleveland (LPD 7) as the Navigator/Administrative Officer.
 Kelly’s final Navy tour was in Washington D.C. where she served as the White House Liaison to the Secretary of the Navy and as a White House Social Aide during the Bush Administration.
 Concurrent to this full time shore duty posting, she earned a Masters in Business Administration from The George Washington University.
 After completing her active duty service, Kelly worked as a consultant for McKinney Rogers.
 In this role, she specialized in business execution, bringing corporate strategies to life and creating high performance cultures.
 She worked with a multitude of organizations including: Walmart, HBO, Heineken, JP Morgan, Bacardi and the National Football League.
 Kelly is a member of the Daughters of the American Revolution, still serves as a military spouse and is a mom to three young boys.

 Owner, The Grant Writing Company